Trepan-Debuggers/bashdb/docs/manpage.rst

 :-T | --tempdir *temporary-file-directory*:

-The debugger needs to make use of some temporary filesystem storage to save persistent information across a subshell return or in order to evaluate an expression.
+The debugger needs to make use of some temporary filesystem storage to save persistent information across a subshell return or to evaluate an expression.
 The default directory is `/tmp` but you can use this option to set the directory where debugger temporary files will be created.